Role of the school in protecting your child from abuse

 Once the authorities are told, they will decide on the best way forward.
 The school's role is then limited.
 School staff will not take part in an investigation, though they may be called on to give information.
 They may also be asked to give support to the child or young person.

 To discuss concerns about child abuse contact:

 - Police Service of Northern Ireland (PSNI)

 - Gateway Service Teams in the Health and Social Care Trusts

 Preventing inappropriate relationships at school

-Sexual relationships with under 16s are against the law, but it’s also an offence for an adult to have a sexual relationship with someone under 18 if the adult occupies a ‘position of trust’ in relation to that young person.
+Sexual relationships with under 16s are against the law, but it’s also an offence for an adult to have a sexual relationship with someone under 18 if the adult is in a ‘position of trust’ with that young person.

 This covers, for example, relationships between members of school or college staff and students.
 It applies as long as the young person is under 18, even if they are over the age of legal consent – though there are some defences which can apply in limited circumstances.